opportunity-hack/2020-summer-volunteer-internship/README.md

 ## Getting started
 1. Join the Slack channel for the topic you want to work on
-2. Based on the availability of everyone, you may already have people who want to work on this project, if you want to work with a team, say "hi" and create a team.
+2. Based on the availability of everyone, you may already have people who want to work on this project, if you want to work with a team, say "hi" and join a team.
 It may be awkward, but you'll be fine.
-3. Once you have formed a team, create an Issue ticket [here in this GitHub project](https://github.com/opportunity-hack/2020-summer-volunteer-internship/issues/new/choose).
+3. Once you have formed a team, [create a public Opportunity Hack Slack channel](https://www.google.com/search?q=creating+a+slack+channel&oq=creating+a+slack+channel) and invite your team, then an Issue ticket [here in this GitHub project](https://github.com/opportunity-hack/2020-summer-volunteer-internship/issues/new/choose).
 Click on "Get started" and fill out the template - one per team.
 4. This ticket is where all of your documentation for the summer will live.
 For demos, you can either upload a video or link to YouTube, all designs and general discussions will live here.
 5. All of your code will go into https://github.com/2020-opportunityhack-voln-internship
    - You will need to Slack us in `#help-github` to ask for a project be created along with the GitHub username or email address we should assign as the owner to this repo.